biohazardxxx/ESP_WiFiSwitch/README.md

 # ESP WiFiSwitch
 ## General info
 This sketch is for a WiFi enabled wall light switch with focus to reliable pushbutton switch.
 In the beginning or (if no WiFi connection) it is running a web server to configure WiFI (and MQTT if desired).
-The Light will be switched via GPIO2 connected to a Triac to switch a light/LED.
+Each second start up switch will load into OTA mode.
+By this you can upload a new firmware (compiled *.bin file) via web browser.
+The OTA mode will end after set timeout and restart into desired mode.
 The operation mode can be web server or MQTT to change the state of the light.
 The push button have to switch to ground.
 ## Button functions